 Compiled here is a list of some prominent and obscure filmed-in-Marin movies to peruse:

-March 31, 2017: Netflix's Thirteen Reasons Why premiered nationwide and filming will return again for Season Two in 2018.
+August 31, 2019: Netflix's Thirteen Reasons Why premiered in March of 2017 nationwide to great acclaim.
+Now the series has returned again for its Third Season.
+A final Season Four has been approved and is currently in production.
 Thirteen episodes are based on Jay Asher's teenage novel and are filmed mostly in Marin County, Vallejo, and Sebastopol.
-13 Reasons Why isn't only the most tweeted-about Netflix show.
-It's also the most tweeted-about show full stop in 2017.
+13 Reasons Why isn't only the most-tweeted-about Netflix show, It was also the most-tweeted-about show full stop in 2017.

 Released in 2013, Blue Jasmine is Woody Allen's latest dramedy filmed in the United States.
 Starring Cate Blanchett, who won an Oscar in that role, and Alec Baldwin, Blue Jasmine is one of the veteran writer-director’s best ever.
 Viewers are treated to Marin location shots of the Headlands, Larkspur's Escalle Winery, a Belvedere mansion and areas in and around Tiburon.